ML4SE2022/group1/README.md

 This repo provides the code for reproducing the experiments in [CodeBERT: A Pre-Trained Model for Programming and Natural Languages](https://arxiv.org/pdf/2002.08155.pdf).
 CodeBERT is a pre-trained model for programming language, which is a multi-programming-lingual model pre-trained on NL-PL pairs in 6 programming languages (Python, Java, JavaScript, PHP, Ruby, Go).

-# Set up
+# Local Set up

 First, you should clone this repository.
 Before installing libraries, we highly recommend to set up the requirements in a virtual environment of your own choice.

-In case you use mac or linux, the path we set using double backslash might not work.
+In case you use mac or linux, the path we set using double backslash might not work, and for windows, double backslash is required.
 Please adjust to your own OS.
 Paths are in
 1. UniXcoder/downstream-tasks/clone-detection/POJ-104/dataset/preprocess.py
 2. UniXcoder/downstream-tasks/clone-detection/POJ-104/preprocess.py